MicroEJ/docs/KernelDeveloperGuide/overview.rst

 -  Controlling and monitoring resources

-This document takes as prerequisite that a MicroEJ Platform is available for the target device (see :ref:`platform-developer-guide`).
+This document takes as prerequisite that a Platform is available for the target device (see :ref:`platform-developer-guide`).
-This document also assumes that the reader is familiar with the development and deployment of MicroEJ Applications (see :ref:`application-developer-guide`) and specifics of developing Sandboxed Applications (see :ref:`sandboxed_application`).
+This document also assumes that the reader is familiar with the development and deployment of Applications (see :ref:`application-developer-guide`) and specifics of developing Sandboxed Applications (see :ref:`sandboxed_application`).

 Terms and Definitions